mebjas/html5-qrcode/README.md

 ```

 > This might be desirable for bar code scanning.

+If this value is not set, no shaded QR box will be rendered and the scanner will scan the entire area of video stream.

 #### `aspectRatio` — Float, Example 1.777778 for 16:9 aspect ratio
 Use this property to render the video feed in a certain aspect ratio.
 Passing a nonstandard aspect ratio like `100000:1` could lead to the video feed not even showing up.
 Ideal values can be: